xhad/react-uptown/README.md

 Example.prototype.stats = function () {}
 ```

 That is the basic structure of an Uptown state object.
 All Uptown state files should include these methods as a matter of naming convention.
-Use prototyping instead es6 class strucuture for performance.
+Use prototyping instead of es6 class strucuture for performance.

 ### 5. You can now fill in the content of the uptown state file.